dstankovic/dstankovic.github.io/_posts/2015-05-21-testing-javascript.md

 First thing you'll need to do is to download latest Jasmine library from [here](https://github.com/jasmine/jasmine/releases).

-In this purposes I created simple 'program' which takes a string from an input and encrypt it with [Caesar cipher](http://en.wikipedia.org/wiki/Caesar_cipher).
+In this purposes I created a simple 'program' which takes a string from an input and encrypt it with [Caesar cipher](http://en.wikipedia.org/wiki/Caesar_cipher).

 So first, here is our index.html file: